Colorectal Cancer

 • Blood or a large amount of mucus in the stool

-• Persistent urge after passing stool
+• Persistent urge or a feeling that the bowel doesn't empty all the way after passing stool

 • Abdominal discomfort (persistent pain, bloating, fullness or cramps)